tryffel/jellycli/readme.md

 Jellycli (headless & Gui) should work on Windows.
 However, there are some limitations, namely poor colors and some keybindings might not work as expected.
+Windows Console works better than Cmd.

 On raspi 2 you need to increase audio buffer duration in config file to somewhere around 400.